 You can support the effort to preserve an old building by generating awareness about the importance of preserving these precious, irreplaceable places by sharing news and updates on a page specifically created for the project on Facebook and Twitter.

 Demolishing an existing structure and then building a new one in its place is not environmentally friendly.
 Constructing new green buildings and energy-saving structures is important, but restoring existing ones is as green as you can get.
 Remember the old phrase we all know: “Reduce.
 Reuse.
 Recycle.”.
-Repurposing old buildings doesn’t just reinforce our knowledge and respect for the past.
+Repurposing an old building doesn’t just reinforce our knowledge and respect for the past.
 It also reduces waste and saves energy.